 Before submitting a bug report or feature request, please spend some time on make sure it’s has not been reported already.
 If you're unsure, feel free to get in touch with us via IRC or the Google group first, so we can discuss your request beforehand.

 Contribute Code or Patches

 If you're looking for some easy task to get started, we have created a list of relatively easy tasks that would be suitable for new developers to become familar with the code base and processes involved.
 We've collected them on a dedicated Wiki page titled Low hanging fruit tasks.
 If you're looking for something to hone your skills and expertise, these might be a good start.

 Please join our IRC channel or Google Group — it will help us to get to get to know you better and how we can collaborate.
 Coordinating our work will allow us to achieve the best results.

-The openATTIC source code is available as a Mercurial repository on BitBucket.
+The openATTIC source code is available in the form of a Mercurial repository on BitBucket.

-To improve tracking of who did what, we use the “sign-off” procedure introduced by the Linux kernel.
+To improve tracking of who did what, we require you to sign your patch contribution.
 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.